How to Make Potstickers

 In this post, I am going to show you how to draw out the water from certain vegetables so you can put whatever you want into your fillings.
 The filling recipe that we are going to make contains 80% lean ground pork, celery, and fresh ginger, along with salt, soy sauce, Shaoxing wine, olive oil, corn starch, and a tiny bit of brown sugar.

 You see, we have crunchy celery to complement the ground pork.
 The problem is that celery has a high water content, which will make our filling too wet to work with, rather than a paste with the right consistency.
-The solution, however, lies with a couple of simple steps:
+The solution, however, lies in a couple of simple steps:

-• Remove both ends of the celery along with the strings.
+- Remove both ends of the celery along with the strings.
 Finely chop it and place in a bowl.

-• Add a pinch of salt to the celery, mix, and let it sit for 10-15 minutes to extract the liquid from the vegetable.
+- Add a pinch of salt to the celery, mix, and let it sit for 10-15 minutes to extract the liquid from the vegetable.

-• Wrap the celery in cheesecloth and squeeze out as much water as possible.
+- Wrap the celery in cheesecloth and squeeze out as much water as possible.

 Now your celery is ready to be mixed with the rest of the filling ingredients.
 Follow the same steps to prepare other high-moisture vegetables, such as zucchini, bell peppers, lettuce, and spinach if you want to add some variety to your fillings.